ThanarakLee/Project_DataEngineer/README.md

 # DataFlow: Integrated End-to-End Data Engineering Project with GCP and Colab

 This project demonstrates the workflow of a Data Engineer.
-It utilizes the Google Cloud Platform and Google Colab as the main tools.
+It utilizes the Google Cloud Platform

 ## Table of Contents
 * Data Collection with Python & Pandas